Nemeas/100-days-of-code/log.md

 **Today's progress**: Waiting for alphas to test and collecting bugs on the fly.

 **Thoughts**: Leaderboard.. why you no work allways?!

+### Day 36: 22.08.2018
+**Today's progress**: ...

+**Thoughts**: I am starting to think that this leaderboard-thing is not worth the effort..
+I have read and tried one hundred and fifty six million and four different "oh, you just have to do these 15 steps exactly as I write them"s and nothing has worked..

+After getting some distance from the project, I wonder if there might be a problem with the way I access the leaderboard, or perhaps the way I retrieve the logged in user.. or perhaps that I just use an old version of some API, and that this is fixed in later versions..

+I am currently using the way to retrieve users as described on the android official sites.
+I have also followed exactly the way to implement the leaderboard as described on the official android sites..

+It's wiered that everything works perfect when I am in debug..
+Some say that every problem they had with the leaderboard went away when setting the game out in production..
+Perhaps it's worth a try..
+It's either that or remove the whole thing..
+Just have the local highscore..